Insomniac with Dave Attell

 Insomniac with Dave Attell is an American television show on Comedy Central hosted by comedian Dave Attell, which ran from August 5, 2001, until November 21, 2004.

 Overview

-Host Dave Attell goes through a particular city at night, usually close to midnight beginning with his performance at a local comedy club, then going to various bars, clubs, and city landmarks.
-Along the way Attell cracks jokes with passersby and takes pictures with a disposable camera which would be shown during the end credits.
-Every episode concludes with the sun rising into the next morning and Attell saying his catchphrase "Get some sleep!"
+Host Dave Attell goes through a particular city at night, beginning with stand-up comedy performance at a local comedy club, then going to various bars, clubs and city landmarks.

-Episodes include a visit to Chicago's world-famous The Wieners Circle, where the staff routinely got in cursing matches with their customers and a visit to a Phoenix nudist camp.
+Episodes include a visits to New Orleans, Houston, New York City, Montreal, Key West, Las Vegas, Miami, Anchorage and Chicago's world-famous The Wieners Circle.

-American cities featured on the show were Albuquerque, Anchorage, Atlanta, Austin, Baltimore, Boise, Boston, Charleston, Charlotte, Chicago, Cleveland, Columbus, Honolulu, Houston, Kansas City, Key West, Las Vegas, Little Rock, Long Island, Memphis, Miami, Myrtle Beach, Nashville, New Orleans, New York City, Oakland, Philadelphia, Phoenix, Portland, Reno, San Francisco and Salt Lake City.
-Other cities featured on the show were Amsterdam, Dublin, London, Montreal, Tijuana, Toronto, and specials that took place in Berlin, Rio de Janeiro, Tokyo and the Southern United States.

 The 30-minute program ran for four seasons on Comedy Central and continued with four one-hour specials.
 In 2003, two volumes of the show under the title The Best of Insomniac Uncensored were released on DVD.

 The producers of Insomniac were Nick McKinney, Dave Hamilton and Mala Chapple.
 McKinney and Hamilton also directed all the episodes.
-The show's theme song and series composer were Bob Golden.
+The show's theme song and series composer was Bob Golden.